krisleech/tmuxinator/README.md

 ### Templates

-You can create your own templates, just drop them in `.tmuxinator` with a filename such as `basic.tmux.erb` and specify your template as such:
+You can create your own templates, just drop them in `~/.tmuxinator` with a filename such as `basic.tmux.erb` and specify your template as such:

     tmuxification create --template-name=basic